kevinfiol/umhi/README.md

 mount(document.body, Counter);
 ```

-`umhi` (*pronounced, "um, hi"*) is a refactored version of [umai@0.1.7](https://github.com/kevinfiol/umai).
-It is even more minimal and stripped down than `umai`.
+`umhi` (*pronounced "um, hi"*) is a refactored version of [umai@0.1.7](https://github.com/kevinfiol/umai).

-`umhi` is intended for usecases where you require a declarative user interface API, but don't need any of the bells and whistles provided by larger frameworks. `umhi` is well-suited for userscripts, and is used in [enhanced-gog](https://github.com/kevinfiol/enhanced-gog).
+`umhi` is intended for usecases that require a declarative user interface API, but don't need any of the bells and whistles provided by larger frameworks. `umhi` is well-suited for userscripts due to its aggressively small size, and is used in [enhanced-gog](https://github.com/kevinfiol/enhanced-gog).

 ### Mounting